0xsyr0/dittobytes/README.md

     <summary>Requirements to compile with Docker (easy)</summary>
     <hr>
     <p>
         Compiling the shellcode <a href="#compiling">can be easily done</a> via Docker, using the provided <code>Dockerfile</code>.
 However, this <code>Dockerfile</code> builds <a href="https://github.com/llvm/llvm-project">LLVM</a> from source, which requires quite some memory and disk space in your container.
-I got it to work with the following Docker resource settings:
+I got it to work with the following Docker resource settings (which seem to be a minimum for now):
         <br>
         <ul>
             <li>CPU limit: 8</li>